Geologic Maps

 Walsh, G.J., Jahns, R.H., and Aleinikoff, J.N., 2013, Bedrock geologic map of the Nashua South quadrangle, Hillsborough County, New Hampshire, and Middlesex County, Massachusetts: U.S. Geological Survey Scientific Investigations Map 3200, 1 sheet, scale 1:24,000, 31-p. pamphlet, https://pubs.usgs.gov/sim/3200/

 Bedrock maps classify and describe the different types of rock exposed at the surface or present just below the overlying surficial material.
 In New Hampshire, bedrock consists of relatively hard, dense igneous and metamorphic (crystalline) rocks comprised of tightly interlocking mineral grains.
 Although one’s first impression of the bedrock is that it is essentially one solid mass, closer inspection (say where a thick section of rock is exposed in a road-cut) usually reveals that the rock is broken up to varying degrees by cracks that run in different directions and sometimes intersect at different angles.
 The extent to which the bedrock has been folded or sheared or fractured along zones of weakness is of special interest to hydrogeologists and geotechnical engineers.
 On the one hand these properties of the rock define its ability to yield groundwater to wells drilled into it, and on the other hand they determine its stability as a foundation for large buildings or its resistance to blasting.
+For more information on bedrock mapping, read the Bedrock Mapping Fact Sheet.
 View the status map to learn what mapping has been completed and what is currently in progress.
-If you are looking for a specific map you can search the publications library using keywords for town or quadrangle names.
-You can also create a custom search window to query the National Geologic Map Database by your location of interest.
+If you are looking for a specific map in New Hampshire, you can use the Interactive Publication Viewer to download maps and companion documents.
+For maps outside of New Hampshire, visit the National Geologic Map Database to search maps by your location of interest.

 Surficial Geologic Mapping

 Exposure of unconsolidated sediment showing alternating tan and orange sand layers, or beds, in Concord, NH.
 Notebook for scale.Surficial geologic maps characterize the different earth materials of varying thicknesses that lie above the bedrock.
 The New Hampshire landscape is mostly the legacy of erosion and deposition by the last continental glacier and subsequent "re-working" by the agents of wind, running water, gravity, and humans over the last 12,000 – 14,000 years.
 Scouring and sculpting of the bedrock by the massive ice sheet produced an enormous amount of eroded materials, ranging from boulders to particles of clay.
 Some materials were re-deposited under the advancing ice and others were transported and laid down by meltwaters as the ice thinned and finally melted completely.
 These earth materials make up the surficial deposits that we map today and allow us to reconstruct their glacial history.
 Because much of the water supply for the state’s communities is stored in or extracted from surficial deposits, these maps provide a critical source of information for developing new groundwater water sources and protecting existing sources from contamination.
+For more information on surficial mapping, read the Surficial Mapping Fact Sheet.
 View the status map to learn what mapping has been completed and what is currently in progress.
-If you are looking for a specific map, you can search the publications library using keywords for town or quadrangle names.
-You can also create a custom search window to query the National Geologic Map Database by your location of interest.
+If you are looking for a specific map in New Hampshire, you can use the Interactive Publication Viewer to download maps and companion documents.
+For maps outside of New Hampshire, visit the National Geologic Map Database to search maps by your location of interest.

 Screenshot of a map